usdot-jpo-ode/jpo-geojsonconverter/README.md

 ### Software Prerequisites

-The GeoJsonConverter is a micro service that runs as an independent application but serves the sole purpose of converting JSON objects created by the JPO-ODE.
+The GeoJsonConverter is a micro service that runs as an independent application but serves the sole purpose of converting JSON objects created by the JPO-ODE via Apache Kafka.
 To support these JSON objects, the GeoJsonConverter application utilizes some classes from the JPO-ODE repository.
-This is included into the GeoJsonConverter as a submodule.
+This is included into the GeoJsonConverter as a submodule but the JPO-ODE should also be run independently of the jpo-geojsonconverter.
+The JPO-ODE is still required to launch Kafka, Zookeeper, the ASN1 decoder and create the required Kafka topics.
 All other required dependencies will automatically be downloaded and installed as part of the Docker build process.

 - Docker: <https://docs.docker.com/engine/installation/>
 - Docker-Compose: <https://docs.docker.com/compose/install/>